 We had an lovely experience at The Italian Pantry in North Hobart with Herbaceous Tours.
 So we’re very happy guest author Chrissie Webster has shared this information with us about their chef, Marino Maciocco.
 We’ve also made a note to mention the venue in our next Tiger Airways in-flight magazine column.
-Shouldn’t everyone know that Hobart has such fabulous places to visit?
+Shouldn’t everyone know Hobart has such fabulous places to visit?
 And it’s exceptionally good timing from Chrissie too, because The Italian Pantry has just been awarded the prestigious Italian Hospitality Seal.
 Congratulations!

-Marino Maciocco: Top Italian Hospitality in Tasmania
+Marino Maciocco: Top Italian in Tasmania

 by Chrissie Webster